 Ready to go on a cruise?

-The resort season is always full of surprises; the fashion houses present their collections in the most amazing locations like Dior, showing its 2018 collection at Chantilly Stables, while riders and horses performed a mesmerising choreography or Karl Lagerfeld taking Chanel’s guests on a passenger ship at the Grand Palais for the Resort 2019 show.
-This year, the runway shows and locations were as fabulous as one expected, and we are here to share with you the highlights of the resort 2020 season.
+The resort season is always full of surprises; fashion houses present their collections in the most amazing locations.
+Karl Lagerfeld, for example, took Chanel’s guests on a passenger ship at the Grand Palais for the Resort 2019 show.
+This year, the runway shows and locations were as fabulous as expected, and we are here to share with you the best of the resort 2020 season.

-Let’s begin with the French house that presented its first show without Karl Lagerfeld.
-As in previous years, Chanel venue was the Grand Palais in Paris, transformed into a turn-of-the-century train platform.
-Virginie Viard, Lagerfeld’s right hand and now head of Chanel, had a huge responsibility in her debut collection and showed that all those years working alongside Lagerfeld paid off.
+Let’s begin with the French house because the cruise collection 2020 was the first show without Karl Lagerfeld.
+As in previous years, Chanel's venue was the Grand Palais in Paris, transformed into a turn-of-the-century train platform.
+Virginie Viard, Lagerfeld’s right hand and now head of Chanel, had a huge responsibility in her debut collection and showed that all those years working alongside Lagerfeld have paid off.

 Her Resort 2020 collection has the designer’s take on all of Chanel’s signature looks.
-Tweed jackets that she paired with leggings and shorts, the classic label’s skirt suits in towelling tweed, chic pants with wide cropped legs that one could imagine Coco Chanel wearing them, cute dresses in lace, and purses, ballerinas and sweaters with the iconic linked Cs.
+Tweed jackets, which she paired with leggings and shorts, and the classic label’s skirt suits in towelling tweed.
+Viard also presented chic pants with wide cropped legs that one could imagine Coco Chanel wearing.
+Cute dresses in lace and purses, ballerinas and sweaters with the iconic linked Cs completed the collection.
 The last look was a moving homage to the Kaiser; a black halter dress with a stiff white collar that evoked Lagerfeld’s shirts.

-Maria Grazia Chiuri chose the exotic ruins of El Badi Palace in Marrakech, torchlit for Dior Resort 2020 show, which of course, made us think of Yves Saint Laurent, who was head of Dior in the ‘60s and had the fabulous Villa Oasis in Marrakech, always packed with his glamorous guests.
+Maria Grazia Chiuri torchlit the exotic ruins of El Badi Palace in Marrakech for Dior's Resort 2020 show.
+Needless to say that the location made us think of Yves Saint Laurent, who was head of Dior in the ‘60s and had the fabulous Villa Oasis in Marrakech, always packed with his glamorous guests.

 Miuccia showed Prada Resort 2020 collection in New York for the second time, at the Italian house’s headquarters, the Piano Factory.
 It was a star-studded event, with Uma Thurman, Diane Kruger and Elle Fanning, to name a few.
 Prada’s Resort 2020 is straightforward and unpretentious.
 Prada explained that the collection's "simplicity is a protest against too much.”

-It is an easy-to-wear collection, with cotton with handmade embroideries, lovely smock dresses and pantsuits in calico, floral prairie dresses and A-line midi skirts paired with loose striped button-down shirts, plaid jackets and high-top kickers worn with thick socks.
+It is an easy-to-wear collection with cotton and handmade embroideries.
+Prada created lovely smock dresses and pantsuits in calico, floral prairie dresses and A-line midi skirts, which she paired with loose striped button-down shirts.
+She also presented plaid jackets and high-top sneakers worn with thick socks.
 The Resort collection with layered silhouettes and mixed prints is atemporal, which means you will be able to wear these pieces over and over again.

-Nicholas Ghesquière presents Louis Vuitton Resort collection in amazing locations such as the futuristic Niteroi Contemporary Art Museum in Rio de Janeiro, designed by the Brazilian star architect Oscar Niemeyer.
-For this year’s show, he chose the terminal TWA Flight Center at JFK airport in New York, that was designed by Eero Saarinen in 1962 and will reopen as a hotel next week.
+Nicholas Ghesquière shows his Louis Vuitton Resort collection in unusual locations such as the futuristic Niteroi Contemporary Art Museum in Rio de Janeiro, designed by the Brazilian star architect Oscar Niemeyer.
+For this year’s show, he chose the terminal TWA Flight Center at JFK airport in New York, that was designed by Eero Saarinen in 1962 and recently reopened as a first-class hotel.

 Louis Vuitton’s Resort 2020 is eclectic; we could see influences of the ’60s, ’80s and ’90s, with a pinch of futurism.
 The looks were glitzy and flamboyant; velvet capes, crystal-studded bustiers, velvet tops with puffed sleeves, bubble skirts and jackets with the iconic Chrysler Building in metallic embroideries.
 Ghesquière explained he “was getting back to the first feeling I had when I came to New York.”